 The Sonos Arc full setup has plenty of sound enhancement features.
 It has a room correction feature that adjusts the setup’s audio reproduction based on the room it’s set in, but it’s only available on iOS.
 Unfortunately, it doesn’t have a proper EQ for you to customize the sound, but you can still play around with the bass and treble adjustment settings.
 Every customization option can be found in the compatible Sonos app, but you won’t be able to use the room correction feature on Android.

 The Sonos Arc doesn’t have a lot of ports.
 It only features a single HDMI ARC port, so you won’t be able to use this soundbar as a hub for your different devices.
-It also features an Ethernet port to connect it to your home network.
-It also comes with an HDMI to Optical adapter.
+It also features an Ethernet port to connect it to your home network, and it comes with an HDMI to Optical adapter.

 This full soundbar setup features an HDMI port that allows for most audio formats.
 Its HDMI ARC port also supports eARC, so you’ll be able to enjoy lossless surround formats as well.
 Unfortunately, it only supports Dolby formats and not DTS.